Gunnarguy/RAGMLCore/README.md

 1. Clone the repo and open `RAGMLCore.xcodeproj` with Xcode 16 or newer.
 2. Select the `RAGMLCore` target and run the app (⌘R).
 3. Head to **Settings → AI Model** and choose your primary pathway:
-     - Apple Intelligence (auto on-device with Private Cloud Compute fallback)
+     - Apple Intelligence (on-device with automatic Private Cloud Compute escalation)
+     - ChatGPT Extension (Apple Intelligence bridge to GPT on iOS 18.1+, user consent per query)
      - OpenAI Direct (bring your own API key)
+     - GGUF Local (in-process llama.cpp runtime on iOS once a cartridge is installed)
+     - Core ML Local (bundle your own `.mlpackage`, runs on-device via Neural Engine)
-     - On-Device Analysis (extractive QA, always available)
+     - On-Device Analysis (extractive QA fallback that never leaves the device)
 4. Import PDFs or text files in the **Documents** tab.
 5. Ask grounded questions from the **Chat** tab; telemetry and retrieval details stream live.